drupalprojects/search_api/README.txt

   found in the body.
 Of course, this has only an effect when the score is used (for sorting or other purposes).
 It has no effect on other parts of the search result.
-- Data-alter callback:
+- Data alteration:
-  A function that is called when indexing data.
+  A component that is used when indexing data.
 It can add additional fields to the indexed entity or prevent certain entities from being indexed.
-Fields added by callbacks will have to be enabled on the "Fields" page afterwards to be of any use.
+Fields added by callbacks have to be enabled on the "Fields" page to be of any use, but this is done by default.
 - Processor:
   An object that is used for preprocessing indexed data as well as search queries, and for postprocessing search results.
 Usually only work on fulltext